What is MIDI? The Ultimate Guide

 - Types of MIDI controllers: MIDI Keyboards, sample/percussion pads, MIDI sequencers and Drum Machines, DAW Controllers, Faders, Foot Controllers, MIDI Guitar, Touchpad Controller, wind controller, and X-Y Pads.

 What is MIDI?

 MIDI (Musical Instrument Digital Interface) is used as a way for musical instruments, computers, and other types of hardware to communicate with each other.

-MIDI was developed in the early 80s, and it quite an ambitious project at the time.
-It has shaped and defined the development of musical instruments, gear and music software for 40 years since.
+MIDI was developed in the early 80s, and it was quite an ambitious project at the time.
+It has shaped and defined the development of musical instruments, gear, and music software for 40 years.

-Its technical simplicity has made it quite easy to adopt for use in a wide variety of different applications.
+Its technical simplicity has made it quite easy to adapt for use in a wide variety of different applications.

 To make it easier, we will continue our explanation through examples:

 Audio files (such as MP3, WAV, Flac, etc.) are generally recordings from a microphone or samples and tracks exported from music software.

 MIDI information, on the other hand, does not carry any sound.
 It is like digital sheet music.
 The MIDI track you see in the example below is essentially just notes that the computer will interpret.
 These notes make up chords that could be played on a piano or guitar for example.

 For example: The virtual piano synth that you see below could be placed on top of that MIDI track, and those chord sounds would be generated digitally to sound like a piano!